 “We really don’t ever argue,” says Nader.
 “We’re cut from the same cloth, and we don’t count beans — we’re just not worried about it.
 We actually share an office space, and really we share everything.
 All of the responsibilities, all the glory, all of that.”

-Years ago, two different networks approached Nader and Love about potentially starting a TV show about their business.
-But there was a caveat — they’d be encouraged to fabricate drama.
+Years ago two TV networks approached Nader and Love, asking if they'd be interested in starring in a show about their business.
+But there was a caveat — they’d be encouraged to fabricate drama to garner commercial success.

 “If you’re siblings and you work together, you’re almost a shoe-in to have a TV show,” Nader says.
 “As we began to have a conversation with these networks, they wanted us to argue.
 Right away I said, “that’s not happening.”